aaguil21/Reddit-nlp-classification/README.md

 # Feature Engineering

+Sentiment Analysis was conducted on psot self-text and titles.
+From these, I found that there were only notable differences between the compound scores of self-text in the two respective subreddits.
+So, I will included the compund score in the classification analysis.

+I decided to use two sets of TfidfVectorizers, one with single word vectors and the other with 2 to 5 word vectors.

+- Each only used words that were not commonly found in 20% and 30% of the dataset.
+- The top 100 and 200 vectors were used from self and title text.

+These two transformers were used in pipelines for the modeling step

 # Modeling

 The types of models used to classify text to subreddits were:

    - Logistic Regression
    - Random Forest Classifier
    - AdaBoost Classifier
    - Bagging Classifier
    - Stacking Classifier

 # Conclusion